exasol/postgresql-virtual-schema/doc/extension_store/README.md

     1. Ask user to enter values for all parameters with `scope=configuration`
     1. If `licenseAgreementRequired=true` (usually for JDBC drivers): show the license and ask user to agree
     1. Download all artifacts in the `bucketFsUpload`
-    1. Upload the artifacts to BucketFS, using the specified path names
+    1. Upload the artifacts to BucketFS, using the specified file names
     1. Run the `create.configuration` SQL statements
 1. Ask user to enter values for all parameters with `scope=connection`
 1. Run the `create.connection` SQL statements.